XRPLF/xrpl-dev-portal/content/introduction/what-is-xrp.md

 ---
 html: what-is-xrp.html
 parent: introduction.html
+seo:
-blurb: Learn about XRP, the cryptocurrency traded on the XRP Ledger.
+    description: Learn about XRP, the cryptocurrency traded on the XRP Ledger.
 labels:
   - Blockchain
 ---